Mansfield: Civic centre

-Mansfield Community Partnership at the Civic Centre is a centralised hub for law and order, with police, street wardens, housing, domestic abuse and anti social behaviour officers in a dedicated town-centre unit.
+Mansfield Community Partnership at the civic centre is a centralised hub for law and order, with police, street wardens, housing, domestic abuse and anti social behaviour officers in a dedicated town centre unit.

-In 2021, the council proposed a new community hub at the old town hall in the town centre, intending to relocate staff together with other parties having vested interests in the present building and area.
-By 2023 the council's priorities had changed, having acquired a £20 million grant from central government towards the cost of converting the nearby old Art Deco-styled former Co-Operative store, closed since 2020.
-Named Mansfield Connect, a multi-agency hub is planned with space sub-let to partner organisations such as police, social care and Jobcentre Plus.
+In 2021, the Labour council proposed a new community hub at the old town hall in the town centre, intending to relocate staff together with other parties having vested interests in the present building and area.
+By 2023, the council's priorities had changed, having acquired a £20 million grant from central government towards the cost of converting the nearby old Art Deco-styled former Co-operative store, closed since 2020.
+A similar notion had been mooted in 2009 by Tony Egginton, then Executive Mayor with a ruling majority of Independent Forum councillors, by using a small number of town centre buildings owned by the council including the old Town Hall.

+Intended to be named Mansfield Connect, a multi-agency hub is planned with space sub-let to partner organisations such as police, social care and Jobcentre Plus.
+The council had taken possession in 2024.
+As of July 2026, contractors Kier had withdrawn having completed the first phase of internal works and demolishing two skybridge walkways linking across a road to the Four Seasons shopping complex.
+In February 2026, the council initiated a public consultation to ascertain viewpoints on what it has termed as "revised design", prior to submitting a planning application later in the year.

 Regeneration history

-Reconstruction of King's Mill Hospital, part of which was completed by 2009, is near the MARR road (Mansfield and Ashfield Regeneration Route) which opened in 2004, a bypass route around the town designed to reduce traffic through-flow and improve public access by connecting the A617 at Pleasley to the A617 at Rainworth.
-In 2009 Mansfield made an unsuccessful bid for city status, appending redevelopment plans for retail, residential and leisure facilities with road improvements gradually being made.
+Reconstruction of King's Mill Hospital, part of which was completed by 2009, is near to the Mansfield and Ashfield Regeneration Route (MARR) which opened in 2004, a bypass route around the town designed to reduce traffic through-flow and improve public access by connecting the A617 at Pleasley to the A617 at Rainworth.

+In 2009, Mansfield made an unsuccessful bid for city status, appending redevelopment plans for retail, residential and leisure facilities with road improvements gradually being made.

 Several regeneration projects planned for Mansfield involved mass demolition, but the 2008 financial crisis and subsequent central-government funding cuts and escalating austerity measures deferred them.
-Mansfield District Council promoted two new developments: Arrival Square, opened 2008, an office block occupied by the Probation Service by the rail station; and Queen's Place—completed in late 2013—which cost the council £2.4 million.
+Mansfield District Council promoted two new developments: Arrival Square, opened 2008, an office block occupied by the Probation Service by the rail station; and Queen's Place — completed in late 2013 — which cost the council £2.4 million.
 It offered two new ground-floor retail units and six offices in Queen Street between the new transport interchange and the market square.